hackclub/blot/docs/packaging/PACKING.md

 Hey there!
 If you're reading this, you're probably trying to pack a blot to ship out to a hack clubber.

+You'll probably want to familiarize yourself with the [BOM](../BOM.toml) before packing.

 Here's a quick checklist of what to include:

 - [ ] Welcome to blot letter